What to See in Turin in One Day: Is Turin Worth Visiting?

 Exploring the mummies and sarcophagi in the Egyptian Museum will take you 2 hours minimum

-There’s a clear path that you’re supposed to follow so that you see everything in chronological order.
+There was a clear path that we could follow so that we could see everything in chronological order.
 Oh, and before I forget, the signs and labels here are all in English, which is a big plus if your Italian is limited to “pizza” and “ciao”.

 Set aside 2 hours at the minimum to see all the Egyptian treasures in this museum.